Drizzr/MCG_segmentation/README.md

 | QTDB        | 105          | ~30 seconds        | 250 Hz    | 2     | P on/offsets, QRS on/offsets, T offsets |
 | LUDB        | 200          | 10 seconds         | 500 Hz    | 12    | P on/offsets, QRS on/offsets, T on/offsets |

 ### 3.3.
 Data Preprocessing (`create_dataset.py` and `create_training_data.py`)

 The project employs a multi-step preprocessing pipeline to prepare the QTDB and LUDB datasets for training.

 #### 3.3.1.
 Key Operations

 -   **Download**: Scripts automatically fetch data from PhysioNet [2] into `Datasets/base/qtdb/raw/` and `Datasets/base/ludb/raw/`.
 -   **Harmonization**: LUDB signals are downsampled from 500 Hz to 250 Hz to match QTDB's sampling frequency.
 Each lead from both datasets is processed independently.
 -   **Annotation Parsing & Labeling**: Waveform and annotation files are parsed to identify P-wave, QRS complex, and T-wave segments.
 Gaps between waves are labeled as "No Wave".
 Integer labels are assigned: 0 (No Wave), 1 (P-Wave), 2 (QRS Complex), 3 (T-Wave).
 -   **Artificial T-Wave Onset Generation (for QTDB)**: To address the frequent absence of T-wave onset annotations in QTDB, an artificial T-onset is generated for each beat by sampling from a Gaussian distribution centered around a physiologically normal ST segment length of 100 ms, with a standard deviation of 20 ms.
+-   **Data Filtering**:
+    -   For QTDB, records containing only QRS annotations are initially discarded.
+Additionally, a predefined list of records with known quality issues (e.g., `sel102`, `sel104`) are moved to an `unused` directory and excluded from the training, validation, and test sets.
-- **Data Filtering**: For QTDB, records containing only QRS annotations are discarded to ensure high-quality multi-class segmentation data.
-For LUDB, only the annotated intervals are used, as annotations are often missing in the first and last seconds of a recording.
+    -   For LUDB, only the annotated intervals are used, as annotations are often missing in the first and last seconds of a recording.
-- **Data Splitting (`create_training_data.py`)**: The final training and test sets are assembled.
-  - **Training Set**: Composed of all suitable records from QTDB and approximately 60% of the records from LUDB.
+-   **Data Splitting and Set Composition (`create_training_data.py`)**: To ensure a rigorous and unbiased evaluation, the processed data is partitioned at the **patient level**, meaning all leads from a single patient record are assigned exclusively to one set.
+The final sets are a mixture from both databases, composed as follows:
+    -   **Training Set**: Used to train the model's parameters.
+        -   *From QTDB*: 94% of the usable patient records.
+        -   *From LUDB*: 55% of the patient records.
+    -   **Validation Set**: Used for hyperparameter tuning and model selection (i.e., early stopping).
+        -   *From QTDB*: The remaining 6% of usable patient records.
+        -   *From LUDB*: 5% of the patient records.
+    -   **Test Set**: A hold-out set used *only* for the final, unbiased performance evaluation.
-  - **Test Set**: Composed of the remaining 40% of patient records from LUDB.
+        -   *From LUDB*: The remaining 40% of patient records.
+        -   **Note**: No data from QTDB is included in the test set, ensuring the model is evaluated on a source it has not been heavily trained on.

 #### 3.3.2.
 Running Preprocessing